 – It is part of human nature.
 Animals do not possess rights as we see them, and therefore can be killed.

-From the animal activists‘ point of view however, hunting is not ethical:
+From the animal activists‘ point of view however, hunting is not ethical at all:

 – Animals never asked to be part of the “competition”.

-It is a huge business, and some wealthy tourists are prepared to pay enormous amounts of money to kill a lion ($25,000 per cat or more…) or fell a rhino with a bow and arrow.
+It is a huge business, and some wealthy tourists are keen to pay enormous amounts of money to kill a lion ($25,000 per cat or more) or fell a rhino with a bow and arrow.